act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-owned-element.md

 #### Inapplicable example 3

-Element has no role attribute.
+Element has no explicit semantic role.

 ```html
 <ul>